AbdoulSy/cypress-testkit-reporter/README.md

 }
 ```

-Your Cypress tests should include the ID of your TestRail test case.
+Your Cypress tests should include the ID of your testkit test case.
 Make sure your test case IDs are distinct from your test titles:

 ```Javascript
 // Good: